infrablocks/terraform-aws-base-networking/README.md

 * A DNS entry in the supplied public zone for the bastion
 * Standard tags for all resources

+![Diagram of infrastructure managed by this module] (/docs/architecture.png?raw=true)

 Usage
 -----